 During her time with the Golden Hurricane, TU student-athletes earned 64 all-conference honors, 29 NFCA All-Region laurels and six NFCA All-America awards.
 The program amassed 464 wins, five regular-season conference titles, six conference tournament crowns and 10 NCAA Regional appearances.

-During her tenure, Tulsa infielders have produced six NFCA All-Region selections, 19 all-conference selections and seven conference All-Freshman Team picks.
-Strimple was instrumental in the development of Jill Barrett, who claimed three all-conference certificates and closed her career in 2014 as a second-team NFCA All-American and Conference USA Player of the Year.
+Strimple mentored the Tulsa infielders and served as the recruiting coordinator in her role as associate head coach.
+Her infielders have produced six NFCA All-Region selections, 23 all-conference awards and an All-America honor.
+She was instrumental in the development of Jill Barrett, who claimed three all-conference certificates and closed her career in 2014 as a second-team NFCA All-American and Conference USA Player of the Year.